edmondsaykali/project3/README.md

 Technical Support:
 --
-1. Containerize ?
-Spark On Windows - https://towardsdatascience.com/apache-spark-on-windows-a-docker-approach-4dd05d8a7147- Should we have this?
-2. Databricks community edition??
-3. Azure etc?
+Please follow the installation instructions as in here.

+Once you complete the installation, please follow below steps:
+1. Open the notebook, assesment_notebook.ipynb
+2. Run the cells as per the documentations provided.

+	By running all the cells, you would have:
+		a.
+Imported required libraries.
+(Please feel free to import any new library, if required).
+		b.
+Datasets required for the starting your activity.
+		c.
+Sample function arriving at a KPI.
+		d.
+Sample test case for testing the function.

 Submission:
 --
-Commit/push your code into your own Git.
-Once you are good, please share the GitHub repository URL with hiring team, so they can review your work.
+Once the activity is completed, commit/push your code into your own Git.
+Please share the GitHub repository URL with hiring team, so they can review your work.